corvusdeinanis/cuddlyspaceship/content/Brandolini's Law.md

   - adages
   - internet
   - science
-aliases:
-  - Bullshit Asymmetry Principle
 ---
->"The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it."
+> "The amount of energy needed to refute bullshit is an order of magnitude bigger than that needed to produce it."

 formulated by **Alberto Brandolini** in 2013